emil10001/node-mirror-utils/README.md

 NodeJS Mirror API Utils
 ==========================

+## WARNING

+This library does not provide a stable API.
+It is in development and is very subject to change.

+## About

 This is a helper utility library for the Google Glass Mirror API.
 Here is how to use it with express:

     var mirror = require('mirror-utils');